nolan-meyer1/Restaurant-Website/README.md

 # Overview
 This is my very first project using HTML and CSS!
 I taught myself how to use the basics of HTML and CSS and decided to create a simple project to test what I have learned!
-For this project I decided to build a fictional website for a restraunt.
-I then decided to use my AWS skills to launch this static website using an S3 bucket.
+For this project I decided to build a fictional website for a restaurant.
+I then decided to use my AWS skills to launch this static website using a S3 bucket.

 ## Project Links
 |Item|Description|CSS|